filippodanesi/SERP-Secrets-CMS/src/content/blog/how-to-create-helpful-content-after-hcu.md

 It's tempting to rely on trends and templated blueprints.
 But a tactic that works for competitors might not work for you.

 Originality matters because:

 - **Customers compare prices, read reviews, and seek expert advice** before purchasing
 - They can spot recycled or templated content
 - **75% of marketers agree** that personalized experiences increase profits and loyalty

 ### 4. Create a Content Ecosystem Beyond Your Blog

-With over 2.5 billion blog posts published yearly, diversification is essential.
+With over 2.5 billion blog posts published yearly, creating a [content ecosystem beyond your blog](https://www.serp-secrets.com/blog/seo-2024-trends-tips-strategies-guide/) is essential.
 People consume content differently:

 - Video tutorials
 - Podcasts
 - Interactive webinars